The personal journey of Scott Hall was not always glamorous, and his life was never the same after the traumatic incident of January 1983.

-Four years after the E:60 special aired, Hall interviewed with Jim Ross for FOX Sports, where he opened up more on his past.
+Four years after the E:60 special aired, Hall interviewed Jim Ross for FOX Sports, opening up more on his past.

 Following the incident, Scott Hall was arrested, spent three days in jail, and was tried for second-degree murder.
 The case would be dropped due to lack of evidence, and Hall was allowed to walk.
 However, he was far from a free and happy man.

-Following the trial, Scott’s trauma took a terrible toll on him, and he contemplated suicide.
-Hall was raised Roman Catholic and believed all suicide victims would go to Hell.
+Following the trial, Scott’s trauma took a terrible toll on him, and he contemplated ending his life.
+Hall was raised Roman Catholic and believed all people who do this would go to Hell.
 Being afraid of that outcome prevented him from taking his life.

 Redemption Of "The Bad Guy" Scott Hall

 Scott Hall knew he had a problem but felt helpless to fix his ways.
 Through time, he found that the first step was forgiving himself for his past and his troubles.
 This forgiveness gave Scott clarity for the consequences of his actions, and he felt it was then time to change his life.

 "I had the inability to ask for help when I needed it.
 People offered to help me, but I refused.
 They’d ask, ‘How are you?’ and I’d answer, ‘Better than you.’"

 From 2012 to 2013, Scott’s problems severely escalated.
 Diamond Dallas Page, who was becoming viral for the success of his DDP YOGA program, received a message from their mutual friend, WWE Hall Of Famer Sean Waltman (X-Pac, Syxx, The 1-2-3 Kid), who expressed concern for Hall’s well-being.

 In the message, Waltman had written that Scott was talking about getting a firearm.